 Admissions tutors want to see you have thought carefully about your subject choice and that you have presented yourself in the best possible light to demonstrate why you would make an excellent student on their nursing course.

-What can I do after I graduate?
+What can I do after my nurse training?

 When you graduate with a nursing degree, you are qualified to start applying for jobs within a professional environment.